gchq/sleeper/docs/09-dev-guide.md

 You can use the [Nix package manager](https://nixos.org/download.html) to get up to date versions of all of these.
 When you have Nix installed, an easy way to get a development environment is to run `nix-shell` at the root of the Sleeper Git repository.
 This will start a shell with all the Sleeper dependencies installed, without installing them in your system.
 If you run your IDE from that shell, the dependencies will be available in your IDE.
+You can run `nix-shell` again whenever you want to work with Sleeper.

 You can also download [shell.nix](/shell.nix) directly and run `nix-shell shell.nix` if you'd like to get a shell without running Git.
 You can then `git clone` the repository from there.